faraz9993/All_EIC_DevOps_Training/Final_Assessment_Task.md

 ![alt text](images/Final_Assessment/Image_5)

-### I configured the Jenkins pipeline to fetch the files form this git hub repo which will build the dockerfile and push it to my docker repository succesffully as can be seen in the below image.
+### I configured the Jenkins pipeline to fetch the files form this git hub repo which will build the docker image and push it to my docker repository succesffully as can be seen in the below images.

 ![alt text](images/Final_Assessment/Image_6)
 ![alt text](images/Final_Assessment/Image_7)

-### The next step is to deploy kubeadm cluster on 3 EC2 instances using Ansible.
+### The next step is to deploy kubeadm cluster with 3 EC2 instances using Ansible.

 ### For that below is my inventory:
 ```